harleydutton/Tabula-Rasa/README.md

 |                    |                          |

 ### Outstanding problems
-THE RELATED SKILLS PROBLEM: how do you take new skills or make new characters in the system where skills level up independently?
-What if a character wants a skill similar to one of their existing skills but different?
-How do you make new characters or replacements when one dies in game?
-Elder scrolls leveling is messy...

-THE CRAFTING PROBLEM: Either items have numbers (NO) or magnitude of success has no bearing on the item being created.
-This is okay if the player creating the item is specific about what they want and this modifies the difficulty.

-THE WOUNDS AND DEATH PROBLEM: If we are saying MoS on attack rolls means you get to inflict bad flavor when does a character die?
-When they have a certain number of bad flavors?
-Who determines what flavor can be added to a character?
-Perhaps we should just have health?
-How do you determine when a character has accumulated enough flavor that they are unconscious or dead?
-This can probably be solved by saying "no giving immediately lethal flavor", "unconscious/downed characters can be coup de gra'ed", and adding a subjective system for when a character has a shit-pile of wounds they should probably go down.
+DEATH BY FLAVOR: When does a character die? (when they gain a flavor that would kill them. use DTMS checks) When they have a certain number of bad flavors? (no, not by number) Who determines what flavor can be added to a character? (called shots, the player) Perhaps we should just have health? (no) How do you determine when a character has accumulated enough flavor that they are unconscious or dead?
+(DTMS check) This can probably be solved by saying the difficulty for giving immediately lethal flavor will usually be high against non-mooks unless you have silver bullets.
+Unconscious, sleeping, incapacitated, downed, etc. characters can be killed outright.
+When a character achieves the downed status from wounds is based on a DTMS check I guess?
 Not having source material makes combat messy...
-When moving is non-trivial (on the trivial, easy, normal, hard, impossible subjective check difficulty scale) a character is downed.
-When attacking is impossible a character can be considered impotent and initiative can be dropped.
+When moving is non-trivial (on the trivial, easy, normal, hard, impossible subjective check difficulty scale) a character is downed?
+When attacking is impossible a character can be considered impotent/incapacitated and initiative can be dropped.

 ## To-Do
 - merge the stealth and lying sections. should become "deception and perception"
+- add a thing to checks about voting for difficulty
 - setting
   - add an example image/table for the store
   - add an example image for a whole setting doc